JitheshVijay/cocotbext-ospi/README.md

             byte = (byte << 4) | nibble  # Combine the nibble into the byte
         return byte
 ```
+#### OspiSlave
+The OspiSlave class models the behavior of an OSPI slave device.
+This class can include methods for responding to OSPI commands, such as reading and writing data.
+The exact implementation will depend on the specific behavior and protocols supported by the OSPI slave device.
 ospi_slave.py
 ```python
 class OspiSlave: